 This desire for the praise from others even kept some from being true to what they knew and believed about Jesus during his ministry.

-John 12:42-43 (NIV)
+John 12:42-43 (NASB)

 The praise of others is a powerful potion.
 Our best protections against being deceived by it is desiring to please God first and foremost, good biblical interpretation skills, and the courage to stand by our convictions.
 The great thing is that if your convictions are based upon solid study of God's word, your study will verify that you are doing the right thing.
 This is especially beneficial if you are in a minority, if you oppose leaders, or if you are threatened for your faithfulness.